Travelling with Kudu Travel

 booked holiday will continue as planned.
 This ‘belt and braces’ standard of protection is unique to the Travel Trust Association.

-The flights sold by Kudu Travel are ATOL protected by the Civil Aviation
+All flight-inclusive holidays sold by Kudu Travel are financially protected by

 We appreciate your decision to trust us with your travel plans on a regular

 basis - and wish to say thank you.